-GRDA has around $14 million set aside for the construction of the new headquarters, said GRDA CEO John Sullivan, though the exact size and cost of the building has yet to be determined.
+GRDA has around $14 million set aside for the construction of the new headquarters, said GRDA CEO Dan Sullivan, though the exact size and cost of the building has yet to be determined.

 Consolidating GRDA’s administrative operations to one location would help the organization become more efficient and cost effective, board member Tom Kimball said.